yetanalytics/lrsql/doc/postgres.md

 ### Supported Versions

-SQL LRS supports PostgreSQL versions 14 through 18.
-It is tested against the [current minor point release](https://www.postgresql.org/support/versioning/) of each version.
+For an updated version list see [this table](index.md#dbms-specific-information).
+SQL LRS is tested against the [current minor point release](https://www.postgresql.org/support/versioning/) of each version.

 ### Unix Socket Support